sagemathinc/cocalc-doc/source/account/purchases.rst

 To view the Purchases panel, first open the :ref:`project-list`, then click "Account" at upper right, then "Purchases".
 You can also view the Purchases panel by browsing to https://cocalc.com/settings/purchases

+CoCalc's purchasing system has been upgraded as of August, 2023.
+Here's the CoCalc feature announcement and discussion: `ANN: CoCalc's New Purchasing System <https://github.com/sagemathinc/cocalc/discussions/6848>`_.

 Account Balance
 ================